edurant/edurant.github.io/advising/index.md

 ## What to have available during the meeting with your advisor
 * Your individual transition plan or a copy (physical or virtual) of the CE curriculum flowchart for your curriculum version marked with the courses you have successfully completed.
-* Your preliminary plans for the next quarter&rsquo;s schedule
+* Your preliminary plans for the next semester&rsquo;s schedule
 * Your curriculum track (course list).
 Electronic copies are available at the links above.
 Or, go to <https://catalog.msoe.edu/> and select the catalog year that you first enrolled at MSOE.
 * Any questions you may have